Re: pupil premium and free school meals

 - Breakfast Club – All pupils have the opportunity of a free breakfast before the start of lessons.
 This increases readiness for learning and has a positive effect on the behaviour and ethos of students.

 - Learning Mentors – Mentors work towards removing the barriers to learning that some students encounter.
-They work with students identified by Key Stage Leaders and provide emotional support as well as arranging involvement of other key workers as required.
+They work with students identified by Heads of Years and provide emotional support as well as arranging involvement of other key workers as required.
 Behaviour and attendance improves as a result of regular mentoring sessions.

 - Nurture Group supports children who lack the skills to integrate socially with their peers.
 Through regular sessions of group work they learn new social skills and invite parents and other adults to join them in the Nurture base where they confidently show their work and serve refreshments.